Dr. Michele Carbone

 Continuing to Work for a Cure

-Dr. Carbone said treatment for mesothelioma “has not progressed much.”
+Dr. Carbone believes treatment for mesothelioma “has not progressed much.”
 He added how the medical community switches from one hope to the next regularly.

-The current infatuation is with mesothelioma immunotherapy, which has improved survival averages compared to chemotherapy.
-However, it’s not a cure and doesn’t compare to survival rates after successful surgery.
+The latest trend is using mesothelioma immunotherapy, which has improved survival averages compared to chemotherapy.
+However, it’s not a cure and is not preferred over surgery.

 “Nothing has made a difference,” he said.
 “What has made a difference is some mesothelioma is linked to genetics and these cases do much better.”